Skip to main content

 exit

-For elements generated by plugins, DHCP server (KNI), port-forwarding, or software-update — the PCLI shows the override-generated command instead of the generated leaf:
+For elements generated by plugins, DHCP server (KNI), port-forwarding, or software-update, use the override-generated command:

 *admin@conductor# config